JJconde/Getting_and_Cleaning_Data_Project/README.md

 Fourth, using a similar script as subject, this will read the **activity_id** which we'll need later on.

-**Note:** I will be using this later to convert the ID to the activity name
+**Note:** I will be using this later to convert the ID to the activity name.

 ```{r}
 # Read the activity ids for all the observation from train and test dataset